 Complications Associated with Tylenol

-Tylenol is associated with serious complications, including liver damage and rare but dangerous skin reactions.
+Tylenol is associated with serious complications in the cases of overdose and long-term use, including liver damage and rare but dangerous skin reactions.
 It is the leading cause of acute liver failure in the U.S., and the drug in some cases has led to fatalities.
 The active ingredient in Tylenol, acetaminophen, accounts for more than 100,000 calls to poison centers, roughly 60,000 emergency-room visits and hundreds of deaths each year in the U.S. In England, it is the leading cause of liver failure requiring transplants.

 “Acetaminophen is a dangerous drug,” Dr. John Brems, professor of surgery and chief of intra-abdominal transplantation at Loyola University in Chicago told ABC News.
 “Many of these patients took acetaminophen in addition to alcohol.
 I end up transplanting three to four patients per year, and two to three die before we can transplant them.
 It is probably the most dangerous OTC drug in this country.”